-Snowmen, Christmas trees, and Santa are pervasive this time of year.
+Christmas trees and Santas are examples of some popular images this time of year.
 Students see them everywhere as the seasonal excitement builds and builds.
 The question for art teachers is: Do these images belong in our curriculum, and, if so, how?

 The first thing to consider with holiday-related art in schools is legality, which is ultimately a constitutional issue dealing with the separation of church and state.
 In the 1960s, the Supreme Court ruled that schools must not promote specific religions, like requiring students to say a morning prayer.
 However, schools can include instruction related to religion or holidays if it meets curriculum goals.